sebbdk/vargr-table/readme.md

 A client centric websocket service that lets the clients put anything on a shared websocket 'table'.

 It is inspired by redux, and my desire to rapidly prototype browserbased multiplayer games.

+Todo..
+Add XSS protection and fix the lodash securety issue..